 - Screens are added or removed from the system.

-What if I can’t get screen blanking to work for Windows 8 and 10?
+What if I can’t get screen blanking to work?

 Assuming that your screen was manufactured after 2011 and is not a laptop display, you can try the following: